vladislavleegithub/soundport/README.md

      - Click the `View client secret` link and copy both Client ID and Client Secret.
    - Keep these credentials secure and do not share publicly

-### Configure in SoundPort

-- Use `soundport spotify setup` to input your credentials.
-- The tool will store and manage these tokens on your system.

 ## Youtube Music Setup

 ### The API Limitation